 According to the Indeed Editorial Team, green marketing strategies can be effective when targeting a new market segment.
 Consumers are becoming more aware of how companies affect the environment, and they want to support eco-friendly businesses.

-Utilizing this type of marketing helps provide an appeal to these environmentally-focused individuals while also enabling organizations to compete against competitors without green initiatives in place.
+Using this form of marketing appeals to these environmentally conscious folks while also allowing firms to compete against competitors who do not have green programs in place.